immutant/immutant.org/tutorials/logging.md

     23:58:53.313 ERROR [my-app.core] (main) an error message 23:58:53.450 INFO  [org.projectodd.wunderboss.web.Web] (main) Registered web context /

-The [default configuration] is only applied when logback is available and you don't provide an overriding configuration in your application.
+The [default configuration] is only applied when Logback is available and you don't provide an overriding configuration in your application.

-## Overriding the default configuration
+### Overriding the default configuration

 If you want a different format for your log messages, want to send them to a file, or configure any of the other [myriad options], you